 Per serving – 231 calories; 20 g Fat; 6.5 g Protein; 6.5 g Carbs

-Super flavorful and simple recipe that’ll fulfill your taste for something pasta-ish.
+A super flavorful and simple recipe that’ll fulfill your taste for something pasta-ish.
 The recipe does include Parmesan and feta cheese.
-Remove to keep it dairy free and I’m sure it’ll still be scrumptious.
+Remove to keep it dairy-free and I’m sure it’ll still be scrumptious.

 Check out: Mediterranean Zucchini Noodle Pasta